-The Company has limited financial resources and has limited sources of operating cash flow.
-The Company will require additional funds to finance exploration and future acquisitions.
-The exploration and development of the various mineral properties in which the Company holds interests and the acquisition of additional properties depend upon the Company's ability to obtain financing through equity financings, joint ventures of projects, stream financing, debt financing or other means.
-The perception that security conditions in Colombia have not improved and the decline in the capital markets for the extractive industry could hinder the Company's ability to access capital in a timely or cost-effective manner.
-Although the Company has been successful in raising funds as well as the filing of a base shelf prospectus for up to an aggregate total of C\$100 million, there can be no assurance that the Company will be able to raise additional financing required or that such financing will be available on terms acceptable to the Company.
-Failure to obtain additional financing on a timely basis may result in delays or an indefinite postponement of exploration, development, or production on any or all of the Company's properties, could cause the Company to reduce or terminate its operations or lose its interest in its properties and cease to continue as a going concern.
+The Corporation has limited financial resources and has limited sources of operating cash flow.
+The Corporation will require additional funds to finance exploration and future acquisitions.
+The exploration and development of the various mineral properties in which the Corporation holds interests, and the acquisition of additional properties depend upon the Corporation's ability to obtain financing through equity financings, joint ventures of projects, stream financing, debt financing or other means.
+The perception that security conditions in Colombia have not improved and the decline in the capital markets for the extractive industry could hinder the Corporation's ability to access capital in a timely or costeffective manner.
+Although the Corporation has been successful in raising funds, including an aggregate of approximately C\$40.7 million raised pursuant to two "bought deal" prospectus offerings completed in October, 2022 and March, 2023 and C\$18.9 million raised pursuant to the private placement in March 2024, there can be no assurance that the Corporation will be able to raise additional financing required or that such financing will be available on terms acceptable to the Corporation.
+Failure to obtain additional financing on a timely basis may result in delays or an indefinite postponement of exploration, development, or production on any or all of the Corporation's properties, could cause the Corporation to reduce or terminate its operations or lose its interest in its properties and cease to continue as a going concern.